loader-logo

 Recovery: Paying Back the Oxygen Debt

 After you finish exercising, you’ll find yourself panting and your heart still beating faster than usual.
-This is because your body is in the recovery phase, or what is sometimes referred to as ‘Excess Post-exercise Oxygen Consumption’ (EPOC).
+This is because your body is recovering, a phase sometimes called ‘Excess Post-exercise Oxygen Consumption’ (EPOC).

 During this phase, your body is replenishing the oxygen stores in your muscles and breaking down the lactic acid produced by anaerobic respiration.
 Essentially, you’re ‘paying back’ the oxygen debt you accumulated during exercise.